-This course is designed to equip you with the knowledge and skills need to become a leader in the field of fraud investigation and to drive continual improvement in fraud investigation policy and practice.
+The MSc course is designed to produce a dynamic new generation of law enforcement leaders - change agents skilled at harnessing emerging technologies and practices to innovate.
+This course is designed to equip you with the knowledge and skills need to become a leader in the field of law enforcement and to drive continual improvement in law enforcement policy and practice in your jurisdiction.

 The flexible design of the course means that there are opportunities for students to achieve either a Postgraduate Certificate (PGCert), Postgraduate Diploma (PGDip) or full Masters (MSc).
 In addition to this, a range of modules are available as single units of Continuous Professional Development (CPD) for students to achieve credits or accumulate these towards a final award.